 An electronic wiring harness comprises wires, terminals, plastic parts, and other components.
-In our electronic industry, “electronic wiring harness” generally refers to a low-voltage electronic wire group that plays a role in transmitting between two isolated electronic circuits.
+In the electronics industry, an ‘electronic wiring harness’ typically refers to a low-voltage wire assembly that facilitates transmission between two isolated electronic circuits.
 It is an indispensable product in electronic equipment to realize various functions.

-Complex electronic wiring harnesses, such as tapes, cable ties, sleeves, sheaths, labels, etc., need to be used.
+Complex electronic wiring harnesses require components such as tapes, cable ties, sleeves, sheaths, and labels need to be used.
 For example, automotive electronic wiring harnesses are more complicated.
 They are different from standard electronic wiring harnesses.
-They generally are Multi-core soft wires, some soft cables are as thin as a hair, and several or even dozens of delicate copper wires wrap in insulating tubes, which are smooth and not easy to break.
+They typically consist of multi-core soft wires; some cables are as thin as a hair, with several or even dozens of delicate copper wires encased in insulating tubes that are smooth and resistant to breakage.

-Electronic wiring harnesses are generally for the internal assembly of electronic appliances, which are more efficient and flexible than traditional wiring.
+Electronic wiring harnesses are commonly used for the internal assembly of electronic appliances, offering greater efficiency and flexibility compared to traditional wiring.

 Cutting wire – peeling – brushing wire – twisting wire -tinning – terminal crimping – sub-assembly – assembly – electrical inspection – appearance inspection- packaging.